Participants may enroll under one of the following three categories

 American Bar Association Credit

 Current law students enrolled in universities in the U.S. can register in any of our courses and receive academic credit recognized at their institutions.
 All courses are ABA approved.
-Students attending a Program at WCL may transfer these credits towards their degree.
+Students planning to attend a Program at WCL after the Program may transfer these credits towards their degree.

 Exams are mandatory for Diploma seekers, participants transferring credits to their universities in their home countries or participants whose sponsors require them.
 You must receive a passing grade of C or better on your exams in each of the courses in which you are enrolled in order to receive academic credit or the Diploma.